-In this subsection, we use citations data to show that this measure of novelty predicts important features of the invention, including its technological impact and the geographical and technological span of its diffusion.8 This evidence suggests that boosting the creation of more novel ideas also results in inventions that are more impactful and diffuse more broadly, with implications for the welfare effects of policies that affect their supply.
+Using citations data, we now show that this measure of novelty predicts important features of the invention, including its technological impact and the geographical and technological span of its diffusion.
+This evidence suggests that boosting the creation of more novel ideas also results in inventions that are more impactful and diffuse more broadly, with implications for the welfare effects of shocks and policies that affect their supply.

-To explore the effect of novelty on impact and span of diffusion, we estimate patentlevel regressions of the following form:
+To explore the effect of novelty on technological impact and span of diffusion, we estimate patent-level regressions of the following form:

-$$Y{ict} = \alpha + \mu{ct} + \sum{d \in D} \beta_d \times \mathbb{1}(d(NWC{ict}) = d) + \varepsilon{ict}, \tag{4}$$ where the dependent variable, Y{ict} , represents three different sets of outcomes associated with patent i.
+$$Y{ict} = \alpha + \sum{d \in D} \beta_d \times \mathbb{1}(d(NWC{ict}) = d) + \mu{ct} + \varepsilon{ict}, \tag{1}$$ where the dependent variable, $Y{ict}$ , represents three different sets of outcomes associated with patent i.
 First, we consider indicators for whether the patent's technological impact, measured as the number of forward citations received, falls among the top 1%, top 5%, or top 10% among patents filed in the same year t and belonging to the same technology class c.
 Second, we consider a measure of the span of technological diffusion of patent i as the number of different technology classes (other than its own) from which the patent receives citations.
 Third, we consider an analogous measure of the extent of spatial diffusion as the mean of pairwise geographic distances between cities of patent i's inventors and those of all the patents citing i.

 The explanatory variables are a set of indicators $\mathbb{1}(d(NWC{ict}) = d)$ of the decile of patent i's novelty (count of new word pairs) among patents filed in the same year t and belonging to the same technology class c.
 Since about 30% of the patents in the sample have a novelty score equal to zero, we group the bottom three deciles in one category and use this as the omitted category.
-We control for technology class-filing year fixed effects, μ{ct} .
-Throughout the paper, ε{ict} denotes an idiosyncratic error term.
+We control for technology class-filing year fixed effects, $\mu{ct}$ .
+Throughout the paper, $\varepsilon{ict}$ denotes an idiosyncratic error term.